alaviabatool/intro-to-git-alaviabatool/README.md

 # :wave: The Basics of GitHub (Edited by Alavia Batool)

 ## Completion of the course
 I have read the whole Read Me file provided and have completed the course.
 Thank you mam for making us familiar with GitHub.
+I think I am liking it.

 ## 🤓 Course overview and learning outcomes